atchendjou21xxx/CyberInnoShield-Portfolio/AI-Projects/README.md

-# 🤖 AI Projects
+# AI Projects

-This section highlights my projects in **Artificial Intelligence** applied to cybersecurity.
+This section includes **Artificial Intelligence projects** applied to cybersecurity and human risk defense.

-## 📌 Contents
+## Projects
-- Machine Learning models for intrusion detection
-- Deep Learning for anomaly detection
-- NLP for phishing and social engineering detection
+- **AI Phishing Detector** → NLP model that identifies phishing and fraudulent emails.

-## 🛠️ Example Project
-**Intrusion Detection with Machine Learning (IDS)**
-- Dataset: KDD Cup 99 / NSL-KDD
-- Tools: Python, AutoGluon, Jupyter Notebook
-- Goal: Detect and classify normal vs. malicious traffic with high accuracy.
+- **DeepFake Defense AI** → Detects and prevents deepfake videos used for misinformation.
+- **Password Strength Analyzer** → ML model that evaluates password robustness and suggests secure alternatives.

 🔗 More projects will be added soon!